Compulsion Games: History

 In 2019, after finishing the DLC for We Happy Few, Compulsion began work on its next game.
 By October 2021, the studio had further doubled its staff and was working on a narrative, third-person perspective game.
 It would avoid some missteps from We Happy Few, such as using roguelike elements or an early access approach.

 South of Midnight was revealed at a June 2023 Xbox Showcase, a third-person action-adventure game set in a magical version of the American South.
 In January 2025, Microsoft revealed an April release date for Xbox Series X and S, PC, and Game Pass.

+In June 2026, it was reported by Kotaku that the Xbox division was preparing to close Compulsion Games as part of their division-wide layoffs expected to take place following Microsoft's current fiscal year.
+In the preceding weeks, numerous developers from the studio were reported to have disclosed their availability for work on sites such as LinkedIn, suggesting their dismissal from Xbox.
+Jason Schreier of Bloomberg News reported that multiple studios at Xbox Game Studios, including Compulsion Games, were in negotiations for independent buyouts and separation from the division to avoid being shuttered.

+On July 6, 2026, Compulsion released a statement confirming its split from Xbox and return to being an independent studio.
+On August 11, the studio had completed a management buyout from Microsoft, including gaining all rights to its intellectual properties.